What is SSL Certificate and why is it a must-have for every website

 - Extended Validation (EV) SSL certificates are designed to clearly communicate the trustworthiness of the website to its visitors- green address bar boosts customer confidence.

-- EV SSL protect users from phishing scams and by submitting their details to fake websites.
+- EV SSL protects users from phishing scams and by submitting their details to fake websites.

 - EV helps reduce visitor abandonment and improves customer conversions.
 You get higher revenue per transaction and higher lifetime customer value.